anira-project/anira/docs/sphinx/usage.rst

     inference_handler.prepare(host_config, custom_latency_values);

 .. note::
     Only streamable tensors can have a latency != 0.
-Non-streamable tensors are available via the :cpp:func:`anira::PrePostProcessor::get_output` method and do not require a latency value.
+Non-streamable tensors are available via the :cpp:func:`anira::PrePostProcessor::get_output` method (``anira_handler_get_static_output`` on the C handler, section 3.2) and do not require a latency value.

 4.3.
 Select Backend
 ~~~~~~~~~~~~~~~~~~~